Terms and Conditions of Sauna Use

 2. Removing shoes/sandals/flipflops prior to entering the sauna.

-3. To prevent burning, jewellery should be removed before entering the sauna.
+3. To prevent burning, jewellery and metals should be removed before entering the sauna.

 4. You must sit on a clean towel.